liximomo/vscode-sftp/README.md

 2. Click SFTP view in Activity Bar.

 You can only view files content with Remote Explorer.
 Run command `SFTP: Edit in Local` to edit it in local.

+*Note：* You need manually refresh the parent folder after **delete** a file to make the explorer updated.

 -----------------------------------------------------------------------------------------------------------